Roger Corman, Hollywood mentor and 'King of the Bs,' dies at 98

 After his stint at Oxford, he worked as a television stagehand and literary agent before finding his life's work.

-He is survived by Julie, Catherine and Mary, his daughter said in the statement.
+He is survived by his wife, Julie, and children Catherine, Roger, Brian and Mary.

 This obituary was written by the late Associated Press reporter Bob Thomas, who died in 2014.